 See the Memory and hard disks article about how to check which type of memory modules are required.

 Next tab in Windows Task Manager is called Networking.
-In Windows 8, the same tab has been moved to Performance tab.
+In Windows 8 and 8.1, the same tab has been moved to Performance tab.
 In Windows XP, Vista and 7, it does not display any other useful information than the network adapter usage history and link speed.
 The usage indicator will not usually exceed a few percent.
 If your computer has multiple network adapters, there is a separate history graph for each adapter.

 You can again sort by any column by clicking on its header.
 All column headers provide overview of data displayed if you stop mouse pointer on them.